riccardosebastiani/musical-acoustics-hw1-wine-glass-vibration-comsol/README.md

 - Comparison of deformation patterns
 - Evaluation of rigid-body modes vs. true vibration modes

-## 👤 Author
+## 👤 Authors
-Riccardo Sebastiani Croce
+- Riccardo Sebastiani Croce
+- Andrea De Fabritiis
-*Musical Acoustics* course – Politecnico di Milano
+(*as part of the Musical Acoustics course at Politecnico di Milano*)